payloadcms/payload/examples/auth/next-app/README.md

 ## Learn More

-To learn more about PayloadCMS and Next.js, take a look at the following resources:
+To learn more about Payload and Next.js, take a look at the following resources:

 - [Payload Documentation](https://payloadcms.com/docs) - learn about Payload features and API.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Payload GitHub repository](https://github.com/payloadcms/payload/) as well as [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+You can check out [the Payload GitHub repository](https://github.com/payloadcms/payload) as well as [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 ## Deployment